UCLA-StarAI/NaCL/README.md

 # Runtime

-Empirically, the runtime for the solver seems to grow quadratically with number of features.
-On MNIST and Fashion datasets the solver we used takes between 20-30min to train.
+Empirically, the runtime for the solver seems to grow quadratically with number of features and classes.
+On MNIST and Fashion datasets (with 784 features and 10 classes) the solver we used takes between 20-30min to train.

 We included implementation of NaCL in two Geometric Programming library.
 For best performance, we recommend using the GPKit version (the python files ending with "_GP") with Mosek backend.
 The ipython notebook examples use the GPKit version.